 Palliative Care: The palliation and end-of-life care working group assess care needs in communities, identify educational needs for professionals, address resource allocation, and identify areas of research.
 Norms of practice and guidelines for palliation and end-of-life care have been developed.
 BC Children's Hospital offers an Advanced Symptom & Palliative Care service that assists children and families who are living with progressive, life-threatening diseases and the health care professionals caring for them.
 This service supports both inpatients and outpatients.
-Pediatric Care Norms of Practice Pediatric Palliative Care Flowsheet

 Aim: To develop and implement a comprehensive cancer control strategy for children and adolescents as part of the BC Cancer Agency cancer control strategy

-- continue enhancement of the Pediatric Cancer Registry
+- Continue enhancement of the Pediatric Cancer Registry

-- obtain a comprehensive database for management, data collection, historical and projected analysis
+- Obtain a comprehensive database for management, data collection, historical and projected analysis

-- reactivate pediatric tumour group
+- Reactivate pediatric tumour group